 The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs".
 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have now been reiterated.
 At Miriam Lord these values are reinforced regularly and in the following ways:

 Children at Miriam Lord know that their behaviours and actions have an affect on the rights of others.
 All members of the school community treat themselves, their peers and adults with respect.
+The school actively challenges discrimination and prejudicial views throughout our entire school ethos and curriculum.
+Examples of this would be through activities such as community days and through linking with schools of a different demographic as part of the School Linking Network.

 At Miriam Lord Primary School we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including views that are of an 'extreme' nature.